 Nicolas (Nick) Loris, an economist, focused on energy, environmental, and regulatory issues as the Deputy Director of the Thomas A. Roe Institute for Economic Policy Studies and Herbert and Joyce Morgan fellow at The Heritage Foundation.

-Loris studies and writes about energy supplies, energy prices, and other economic effects of environmental policies and regulations, including climate change legislation, energy efficiency mandates, and energy subsidies.
+Loris studied and wrote about energy supplies, energy prices, and other economic effects of environmental policies and regulations, including climate change legislation, energy efficiency mandates, and energy subsidies.

-He also covers coal, oil, natural gas, nuclear gas, and renewable energy policy and articulates the benefits of free market environmentalism.
+He also covered coal, oil, natural gas, nuclear gas, and renewable energy policy and articulates the benefits of free market environmentalism.

-Loris has testified before House and Senate committees.
-He has been published and quoted in major newspapers such as The Wall Street Journal and The New York Times.
+Loris testified before House and Senate committees.
+He was published and quoted in major newspapers such as The Wall Street Journal and The New York Times.
 His radio and television appearances include CNN, Fox News Channel, MSNBC, and National Public Radio.

 Loris was promoted to research fellow in March 2016.
 He had been a senior policy analyst since 2013, and was named Morgan fellow the year before.
 The fellowship was endowed by retired real estate developer Herbert Morgan and his late wife, Joyce, of Arlington, Va., longtime proponents of free enterprise and limited government.